Yesterday I wrote about finding aurora borealis, today how to actually photograph them.

 Exposure

-OK, you have a tripod, lens opened all the way, iso set high, focus at infinity and noise reduction on – now you are ready to start shooting.
+OK, you have a tripod, lens opened all the way, iso set high, focus at infinity – now you are ready to start shooting.
 I typically start with about a 20 second exposure and adjust from there based upon what I’m seeing on the histogram.
 The top photo for reference was 10 seconds at f/2.8 and 320 iso.
 Exposures can really vary widely depending on the brightness of the aurora and moon, and this is why I rely heavily on the histogram.

 Moon Light